Cosmology with modified continuity equation in asymptotically safe gravity: Improved Field Equations and the cutoff identication

 In writing down these equations, a cutoff identification $k=k(t)$ has been made characterized by the cosmic time $t$.
 From these, we obtain a modified Friedmann equation and a modified continuity equation,

-Note that in earlier works such as~\cite{Bonanno:2001xi}, it was assumed that the left and right hand sides of Eq.~\eqref{mod.cont} vanish separately.
-The left hand side of Eq.~\eqref{mod.cont} vanishes from the covariant conservation of the energy-momentum tensor $T_{\mu \nu}$\,, which holds when Newton's constant and other coupling constants do not depend on time.
+While this is written for a perfect fluid, we note that $\dot{G}$ and $\dot{\Lambda}$ will appear in the continuity equation for all types of cosmological matter.
+A similar equation was written in~\cite{lit1} in terms of the scale $k$ for the case where the matter is a scalar field and the cosmological constant enters through the minimum of the scalar potential.
+In the consistency approach~\cite{Bonanno:2001xi}, it is assumed that the left and right hand sides of Eq.~\eqref{mod.cont} vanish separately.
+The left hand side of Eq.~\eqref{mod.cont} vanishes due to covariant conservation of the energy-momentum tensor $T_{\mu \nu}$\,, which holds when Newton's constant and other coupling constants do not depend on time.
 The vanishing of the right hand side of Eq.~\eqref{mod.cont} was referred to as consistency equation.
 As discussed above, the energy-momentum tensor will not satisfy $\nabla^\mu T_{\mu\nu} = 0\,$ in general if $G, \Lambda$ and any coupling constant for the matter are time-dependent.
 Instead we consider the entire right hand side of Eq.~\eqref{EE} to be divergence-free, as required by the contracted Bianchi identity $\nabla^\mu G_{\mu\nu} = 0\,.$ This leads to the modified conservation equation, Eq.~(\ref{mod.cont}).

 Using $p(t)=\Omega \rho(t)$\,, the modified conservation equation can be written as

 Substituting $G(t)\rho$ from Eq.~\eqref{1} in the above equation, we obtain

 In this paper, we wish to solve the above differential equations at late times.
 To this end, we shall use the long distance perturbative series expansions of $G(k)$ and $\Lambda(k)$ as shown in Eq.~(\ref{G.intro}, \ref{flamda.intro}), suitably converted to a time-varying form.
 The identification of the infrared cutoff for momentum scale $k$ involves expressing $k$ in terms of all scales that are relevant to the problem under consideration.
 In the case of the FLRW universe, homogeneity and isotropy of spacetime imply that $k$ is a function of the cosmological time only.
 This in turn implies that the constants $G$ and $\Lambda$ take the form